Skip to main content

 Serenity/JS provides a number of meta-questions, like Text, CssClasses, or Attribute, and you can always write your own if needed.

-For example, if you're dealing with a web interface that presents tabular data, you might want to fetch the table row, perform some transformation on each cell, then return the result as a JSON object so that it's easier to work with.
+For example, if you're dealing with a web interface that presents tabular data, you might want to fetch a table row, perform some transformation on each cell, then return the result as a JSON object so that it's easier to work with.

 An equivalent of doing that in our example would be to: